-On November 14, to mark World Diabetes Day, Kevin will launch a campaign to help patients Make The Informed Choice about their health.
+On November 14, to mark World Diabetes Day, Kevin launched a campaign to help patients Make The Informed Choice about their health.

 One in three people living in the US today have only a basic understanding of their health.
 Almost two decades through the 21st century, that’s an alarming statistic.

 Some people point the finger at the medical profession or our education system.
 Others blame the patients themselves.
 What we do know is that the 21 million Americans living with diabetes don’t have the information they need to take back control of their health.

 Serious health issues such as type-2 diabetes are more widespread than they have ever been, even though they’re preventable.
 But most people can’t recognize the symptoms.
 Many patients don’t even know they have a condition until they go to their doctor with an extreme symptom that they would never have thought was connected.